Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!

 - White Rum

 Because the ingredients are so basic, make sure they're high quality.
 You don't want to use any mixes or bottled juice for this drink.
-Fresh is best ... seek out the juiciest limes and perkiest mint you can find.
+Fresh really is best ... seek out the juiciest limes and the perkiest mint you can find.

 Best Rum for Mojitos